 All types of plant, equipment, fixtures and fittings can be purchased using a variety of flexible asset finance products.
 Existing assets can be re-financed.
 This applies to a whole range of industries.
 Everything from shop fittings and display counters through to heavy engineering plant, commercial vehicles, IT equipment and agricultural equipment – there are finance and leasing products to suit all.

-If you are in a B2B business, debtor finance can address your cash flow needs.
+If you are in a B2B business, debtor finance such as invoice discounting and factoring can address your cash flow needs.
 But it doesn’t stop there.
 Peer-to-Peer lenders and Crowd Funders and other specialist lenders have emerged and evolved to fill funding gaps.
 There are niche lenders some of whom are only accessible through intermediaries.

 In fact, in an ever-changing market there are so many lenders, it has become a minefield knowing which is best suited to your needs.
 If you’re not sure or don’t have time to shop around, it’s best left to experts to obtain quotes for you.

-If you are thinking of raising cash for your business contact me now for a free confidential chat.
+If you are thinking of raising cash for your business contact us now for a free confidential chat.